My first drawing contest

 Recently I had an online meeting with people I didn’t know.
 I was anxious all morning.
 I told my fiancé that I was afraid that I was going to stumble on my words or that I won’t make any sense or I look foolish and so on.
 Then he told me, “You’re focusing on what could go wrong.
 What’s the worst that could happen?
 Is a wolf going to eat you?
 You should focus on what could go right.”

-I took a deep breath and started giving myself positive affirmations.
-I went into the meeting confident and was happy that I did!
+I took a deep breath and started giving myself positive affirmations and went into the meeting confident and was happy that I did!
 I spoke confidently in the meeting and had a good time, and none of my fears about the meeting made sense in retrospect.

 Here are 6 ways to overcome fear: